 Tomoko Kanamitsu is the Interim Head of Public Dialogue at SFMOMA.
 She is the project director for Public Knowledge and acts as editor-in-chief for Public Knowledge online publishing.

 Stella Lochman is the Senior Program Associate for Public Dialogue at SFMOMA.
 She is the project manager and head of production for the Public Knowledge artist commissions, coordinating the various artist-driven projects, and engaging participating organizations and community members across the Library system.

-Claire Bradley is the Program Associate, Public Talks and Tours at SFMOMA.
+Claire Bradley is the Senior Program Associate, Public Talks and Tours at SFMOMA.
 She coordinates programming at the Public Knowledge library.

 Trina de Chalus is the Koret Education Center Assistant.
 She serves as steward and ambassador for the Public Knowledge Library, maintaining the space, welcoming visitors of all ages, supporting events, and taking care of the books within the Public Knowledge collection, for both children and adults.